Contour Aviation

-Contour Aviation (legally Corporate Flight Management, Inc. d.b.a.
-Contour Aviation) is a multifaceted aviation services company based in Smyrna, Tennessee, USA.
+Corporate Flight Management, Inc., doing business as Contour Aviation, is a multifaceted aviation services company based in Smyrna, Tennessee, United States.
 It started operations in 1982 as an on-demand charter service for passengers and freight in the southern United States, as well as a full-service Federal Aviation Administration certificated repair station and a fixed-base operator.
 Contour maintains its corporate office at the Smyrna Airport.
 It currently operates charter flights, provides aircraft management, sales, government services, and maintenance, repair and overhaul (MRO) services.

-Contour Aviation is the parent company of Contour Airlines, which provides scheduled domestic service as a regional airline.
+Contour Aviation is the parent company of Contour Airlines, a public charter operator which provides scheduled domestic service like a regional airline.
+Contour Airlines charters 30-seat Embraer regional jets operated by Contour Aviation and then resells seats on that aircraft to the public.
+The arrangement allows Contour to utilize pilots who are qualified to operate charter services, who can be either less experienced or older than allowed on commercial passenger flights.

 Fleet

-The Contour Aviation charter fleet (FAR Part 135) includes the following aircraft:
+As of March 2024, Contour Aviation fleet includes the following aircraft: